StillKeepTry/Transformer-PyTorch/README.md

 ## Nist Chinese-English

-In this dataset,  this dataset contains 1.25M training sentences.
+This dataset contains 1.25M training sentences.
 We learn a 25K subword dictionary for source and target languages respectively.
 We adopt a `transformer_base` model setting.
 The results are as follow:

 ||MT04|MT05|MT06|MT08|MT12|
 |:-:|:-:|:-:|:-:|:-:|:-:|